tchayen/markdown-links/README.md

 ### ID-based links

 A file can be given an ID.
-The ID is a first string matching a configured pattern (see Settings) found in the file.
+The ID is a first string matching a configured pattern (see [Settings](#settings)) found in the file.

-File having an ID can be linked using double-bracketed ("wiki-style") links.
+File having an ID can be linked using double-bracketed 'wiki-style' links.
 For example:

 ```md
 <!-- file1.md -->